 As an A listed building in a highly visible location this project would contribute significantly to the preserving the City's heritage.
 This investment would be a long term solution and is anticipated that no major investment to the external areas would be required for decades.
+All work will comply with the listed building consent.

-Stakeholders
+17. Stakeholders